Ömer Halisdemir: Early years

 Ömer Halisdemir was born as one of the seven children to Hasan Hüseyin Halisdemir and his wife Fadimeana at Çukurkuyu town in Bor district of Niğde Province, central Turkey, on 20 February 1974.
 He spent his childhood in his hometown.
 During his free time after school hours, he worked as a shepherd.

-After completing the primary and middle school, he was attended and graduated the Industrial Vocational High School in Niğde.
+After completing the primary and middle school, he attended and graduated the Industrial Vocational High School in Niğde.
 He first entered entrance exam for the Police Academy, which he passed.
 However, since his dream was always to become a soldier, he did not pursue that path further.
 A relative took him to Ankara for an exam of non-commissioned officer schools.
 His childhood dream came true when he passed the exam.

 He married Hatice Halisdemir, with whom he had a daughter, Elifnur, and a son, Doğan Ertuğrul.

 Military career

 In 1999, Ömer Halisdemir joined the Turkish Armed Forces as a non-commissioned officer of the infantry.
 He served in southeastern Turkey in Şırnak, Silopi and also outside the country in Northern Iraq and Afghanistan.
 He became a senior sergeant major (Astsubay Kıdemli Başçavuş).
 He was a very successful serviceman fulfilling critical tasks, and was awarded various military decorations.
-Finally, he was deployed to a strategic position at the Turkish Army's elite Special Forces Command, stationed at the headquarters in Ankara, as the staff sergeant of the commander Major general Zekai Aksakallı (born 1962).
+Finally, he served at the Turkish Army's elite Special Forces Command, stationed at the headquarters in Ankara, as the staff sergeant of the commander Major general Zekai Aksakallı (born 1962).
 He served a long time as an aide for Gen. Aksakallı.